- Origin: Jamaica

 - 13

-- Origin: Uruguay
+- Origin: Pakistan

-- Learn More: https://nationaltoday.com/uruguay-constitution-day/
+- Learn More: https://www.timeanddate.com/holidays/pakistan/independence-day

-- Origin: Nicaragua
+- Origin: India

-- Learn More: https://nationaltoday.com/sandinista-revolution-day/
+- Learn More: https://www.drikpanchang.com/dashavatara/lord-krishna/krishna-janmashtami-date-time.html?year=2024

 - 20